Tender Response (Australia)

 Project Team — Identify the key personnel who will be assigned to this contract, including their names, titles, qualifications, and relevant experience.
 Government evaluation panels assess the quality and experience of the proposed team as a primary indicator of the quality of service delivery.
 Include brief CVs or biographies for each key person.

 Pricing — All pricing must be quoted in AUD exclusive of GST (10% GST will be added on invoices).
 Provide a structured pricing schedule by year and/or service line, including any CPI indexation mechanism for multi-year contracts.
 State the period for which your pricing is valid (typically 90 days from the tender closing date).
-Ensure your pricing is competitive but sustainable — buyers assess value for money, not just lowest price.
+Confirm your pricing is competitive but sustainable — buyers assess value for money, not just lowest price.

 Risk Management — Identify the key risks for the contract and your proposed mitigations, structured in accordance with AS/NZS ISO 31000:2018.
 Government buyers assess the supplier's risk management capability as part of their due diligence on the supplier's ability to deliver without disruption.